Beluguy/Personal-website/content/About/index.md

 ---

 ## TL;DR
-Since I was small, I have always wondered the meaning of our existence and how did we got here… I believe advancing our technology would be our best shot at finding answers or even ask better questions.
+Since I was small, I have always wondered the meaning of our existence and how we got here… I believe advancing our technology would be our best shot at finding answers or even asking better questions.
 Then, I think technology itself is a gigantic field, so I should find something to focus on first.

-I find myself already pretty good at computer stuff, but I never really understand what make them work at a fundamental level.
-So I decided to find out!
-Yeah, that's the story.
-Still learning how computer and electronics really work!
+I find myself already pretty good at computer stuff, but I never really understand how they work at a fundamental level.
+So I decided to find out by studying electrical engineering in school.

+While studying electrical engineering, I realized that technology itself is just a tool, and tools need operators.
+So, to increase the probability that we make any real progress on these big existential questions, we first have to ensure that we preserve ourselves, our consciousness in both time and space.
+To preserve our existence in space, we need to expand our presence beyond Earth.
+However, this path would expose us to serious biological challenges.
+For example, increased risk of cancer due to ionizing radiation, and vision impairment due to micro-gravity.

+Following my chain of logic, I think that advancing technology and preserving consciousness are equally important to tackle my questions.
+There are numerous ways to pursue both objectives simultaneously, but capital is likely a prerequisite for all of them.
+That’s why I have decided to co-founded companies to pursuit the two mentioned objectives.

 ***